 Kerry Cockroft Bsc (Hons) Psychology, Counselling Diploma, MBACP

-Hello I'm Kerry, I am a qualified counsellor and also have a degree in psychology which I have had for over two years.
+Hello I'm Kerry, I am a qualified counsellor for over three years and also have a degree in psychology which I have had for over three years.
 I am based in Walsall Wood and work with adults and young people.
 I can cover a range of issues including depression, anxiety, childhood issues, stress etc.

 My primary approach is person centered, this means initially I am here to listen and support you through your counselling journey.
 My role is to help you to discover and explore the issues or dilemmas you are going through at this time.
 It is your time so therefore I encourage clients to use their time how they want to; my role here is to help you help yourself so you can continue your journey through your life.